timothyyu/wsae-lstm/README.md

 ### `mlpanda/DeepLearning_Financial`:

 Repository of an existing attempt to replicate above paper in PyTorch: [mlpanda/DeepLearning_Financial](https://github.com/mlpanda/DeepLearning_Financial)
 , checked out as a `git-subrepo` for reference in `submodules` folder.
+This repository, (`subrepos/DeepLearning_Financial`) will be used as a point of reference and/or comparison for specific components in `wsae-lstm`.